stuij/gba-serial-adventures/README.md

 ## todo

-- see how this setup holds under max load
 - add oscilloscope pics
 - investigate why the computer-side doesn't respect SD being high
-- a receive ring buffer
 - set a read timeout
-- an alternate transfer mode with header info containing error checking and nr of bytes to read/send instead of searching for a newline

 ## acknowledgement